-I love jeans from UNIQLO, which is why I was really excited for their maternity clothing.
-Unfortunately, only a few stores in Tokyo carry maternity clothing and it’s actually quite expensive.
-I’ve never seen their clothes go on sale but if you want maternity jeans that can be hemmed and are available in a variety of sizes, UNIQLO is a good option.
+I love jeans from UNIQLO, which is why I was really excited about their maternity clothing.
+Unfortunately, only a few stores in Tokyo carry maternity clothing and it’s quite expensive.
+I’ve never seen their maternity clothes go on sale but if you want maternity jeans that can be hemmed and are available in a variety of sizes, UNIQLO is a good option.

-I did, however, buy one of their long bra-top summer dresses in a normal (i.e., not maternity) size small and it fits perfectly.
+I did, however, buy one of their long bra-top summer dresses in a normal (i.e., not maternity) size small and it fit perfectly (the red dress with white flowers in the main image above).
 It may have been a bit too “sexy” for Japan but I love my bump in it and am happy to show it off.
 (Although now that I’m almost 38 weeks pregnant, the built-in bra is starting to feel a bit tight.)

 I’ve found the clothing here to be the most affordable when it is marked down.
 In fact, I haven’t spent more than ¥1500 on a single piece of clothing, including jeans!
-So keep your eyes out for sales and markdowns because the price really can’t be beat, and all of the clothing I’ve bought from there has been so comfortable.
+So keep your eyes out for sales and markdowns because the price really can’t be beaten, and all of the clothing I’ve bought from there has been so comfortable (although I’ve lost all my baby weight and more, I’m still wearing one of their very stretchy maternity jeans at home almost a year postpartum because it’s so comfy!).
 The clothing tends to be quite baggy and loose, however, as per Japanese style.

 I also bought some bra extenders from the online store and it has been a life-saver!